AITA for choosing to invite ex-wife over current wife to daughter's graduation party?

 On the other hand, my daughter was adamant about having both her mom and stepmom there to celebrate this significant milestone.
 I found myself torn between honoring my daughter's wishes and respecting Nancy's feelings.

-Eventually, I decided to only invite Linda to the graduation party, explaining to Nancy that it was important for our daughter's happiness.
+Eventually, I decided to invite only Linda to the graduation party, explaining to Nancy that it was important for our daughter's happiness.
 This decision led to a heated argument between Nancy and me, with her accusing me of prioritizing Linda over her feelings.

 Navigating Blended Family Dynamics